salbowic/A-star-maze-solver/README.md

 # A* maze solver
-A star algorithm implementation for maze solution problem.
+A star algorithm implementation for maze problem.

 ## Task (in PL):